thoughtworks/HeartBeat/docs/src/pages/en/dev-center/flow-diagrams.md

 title FlowChart - Heartbeat - Generate CSV For Pipeline start
 :input request.codebaseSetting,request.buildKiteSetting,request.csvTimeStamp/
+if(check if the buildKiteSetting is undefined) then (yes) :return;
+endif
-:generate leadTimeCsvDataList through Generate Pipeline CSV For LeadTime;
+:generate leadTimeCsvDataList through [Generate Pipeline CSV For LeadTime];
-:generate deploymentCsvDataList through Generate Pipeline CSV For BuildInfos;
+:generate deploymentCsvDataList through [Generate Pipeline CSV For BuildInfos];
 :concat leadTimeCsvDataList and deploymentCsvDataList to generate pipelineDataList;
 :output pipelineDataList/
-:convert pipelineDataList to a CSV file;
+:convert pipelineDataList to a CSV;
 :save the CSV on disk;
 stop
 @enduml